CSEI-EU/gas_infrastructure_model/README.md

-# hydrogen_grid
+# gas infrastructure model

-modelling the development of a hydrogen transmission grid
+The model is used to model the gas transmission grid and can include the the development of a hydrogen transmission grid.